Yxiang-828/Yxiang-828.github.io/note.md

 ### Depth
 Depth means addressing the complexities and underlying factors of an issue.
 A statement can be clear, accurate, precise, relevant, significant, logical, fair, and broad, but still lack depth if it only scratches the surface and ignores deeper causes, relationships, or implications.
 Depth requires exploring the underlying issues, recognizing complexities, and not settling for superficial explanations.

+**Depth vs. Significance:**
+- Depth is about complexity and the need to address underlying causes, relationships, or implications.
+- Significance is about importance or impact.

 **Example:**
 A statement like "Exercise is good for health" is clear, accurate, precise, and relevant, but it lacks depth because it does not address how, why, or under what conditions exercise benefits health, or what types of exercise are most effective.